s-nakaoka/choreonoid-doc/en/basics/item.rst

 You can select the project file to be loaded.
 Note that a project file normally has an extension "cnoid".

-n case Choreonoid was started up from command line, you can also load a project using :doc:`launch` as explained in the section of :ref:`basis_launch_projectfile` .
+In case Choreonoid was started up from command line, you can also load a project using  :ref:`basis_launch_projectfile` as explained in the section of  :doc:`launch` .

 Sample Projects
 --------------------